Lord-Melflam/Projet-1-LINFO1341-Reseaux-informatiques-Analyse-d-applications-reseaux-23-24/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following versions of our project are currently being supported with security updates.

 | Version | Supported          |